How can I fix the error “Only size-1 arrays can be converted to Python scalars”?

 TypeError: only size-1 arrays can be converted to Python scalars

-This error occurs most often when you attempt to use np.int() to convert a NumPy array of float values to an array of integer values.
+This TypeError occurs most often when you attempt to use the legacy np.int() function—which is equivalent to the Python built-in int()—to convert a NumPy array of float values to an array of integer values.

-However, this function only accepts a single value instead of an array of values.
+However, this specific function is designed to handle only a single value (a scalar) instead of an entire array of values.
+The conversion fails immediately upon receiving a multi-element structure.

-Instead, you should use x.astype(int) to convert a NumPy array of float values to an array of integer values because this function is able to accept an array.
+Instead, you must utilize the vectorized method x.astype(int) to convert a NumPy array of float values to an array of integer values, because this method is specifically engineered to accept and process an entire array structure element-by-element.

 How to Reproduce the Error